MFlisar/MaterialDialogs/README.md

 # Modules

-There do exist readmes for each important module here:
+Readmes are split up for each module and can be found inside the `doc` folder, here are the links:

 ### Dialogs